Towards Benign Memory Forgetting for Selective Multimodal Large Language Model Unlearning: Experiments

 \subsection{Experimental Setup}

-\textbf{Base MLLMs.} Our experiments target precise forgetting: unlearning should selectively remove privacy-sensitive information while preserving a model’s general image understanding ability.
-To start from models that already possess strong visual competence, we adopt LLaVA-OneVision-7B~\cite{llavaov} and Qwen2.5-VL-7B~\cite{Qwen2.5-VL} as the base MLLMs.
-We fine-tune each model on the fine-tuning dataset of S-MLLMUn Bench to obtain the original checkpoints.
-This setup guarantees that subsequent unlearning operates on models that have both memorized the target image-text memories and exhibit robust general image understanding abilities, thereby enabling a rigorous assessment.
+\textbf{Base MLLMs.} To start from models that already possess strong visual competence, we adopt LLaVA-OneVision-7B~\cite{llavaov} and Qwen2.5-VL-7B~\cite{Qwen2.5-VL} as the base MLLMs.
+We fine-tune each model on the fine-tuning dataset of S-MLLMUn Bench to obtain the original model.
+This setup guarantees that subsequent unlearning operates on models that have both memorized the target image-text knowledge and exhibit robust general image understanding abilities, thereby enabling a rigorous assessment.

-\textbf{Baseline Methods.} We compare our approach against four representative unlearning baselines: GA Difference~\cite{gadiff}, KL Minimization~\cite{klmin}, IDK Tuning~\cite{idk}, and MANU~\cite{manu}. \textbf{GA Difference} applies gradient ascent updates with respect to the ground-truth labels on the forget set, while performing conventional gradient descent on the retain set. \textbf{KL Minimization} minimizes the Kullback-Leibler divergence between the outputs of the pre-unlearning and post-unlearning models on the retain set. \textbf{IDK Tuning} replaces the labels of the forget set with refusal responses such as ``I don’t know." \textbf{MANU} identifies and prunes neurons that contribute most to the forget set.
+\textbf{Baseline Methods.} We compare our approach against four representative unlearning baselines: GA Difference~\cite{gadiff}, KL Minimization~\cite{klmin}, IDK Tuning~\cite{idk}, and MANU~\cite{manu}. \textbf{GA Difference} applies gradient ascent updates with respect to the ground-truth labels on the forget set, while performing conventional gradient descent on the retain set. \textbf{KL Minimization} minimizes the Kullback-Leibler divergence between the outputs of the pre-unlearning and post-unlearning models on the retain set. \textbf{IDK Tuning} replaces the labels of the forget set with refusal responses such as ``I don’t know.'' \textbf{MANU} identifies and prunes neurons that contribute most to the forget set.
+Furthermore, to provide a comprehensive evaluation, we introduce two additional baselines: Model Tailor~\cite{zhu2024model} and TIES-Merging~\cite{yadav2023ties}. \textbf{Model Tailor} is a post-training adjustment method that mitigates catastrophic forgetting in MLLMs. \textbf{TIES-Merging} is a model merging technique that combines multiple task-specific models into a single model.

 \textbf{Implementation Details.} All fine-tuning-based methods, including SMFA, are implemented with LoRA.
-Following previous work~\citep{liu2024protecting}, we fine-tune all linear layers.
+Following previous work~\cite{liu2024protecting}, we fine-tune all linear layers.
 For SMFA, we set the hyperparameter $k$ in Eq.~(\ref{eq.k}) to 5.